Coady1991/mytweetapp-web/README.md

 ## Built in conjunction with notes and labs from https://wit-ictskills-2017.github.io/enterprise-web-dev/index.html

-### Main Features
+### V1.0 Main Features
 * Users able to SignUp/Login
 * Users allowed to post 140 character tweets
-* Users able to view their tweets on a their own Timeline
+* Users able to view their tweets on a their own timeline
-* User can view a global Timeline of every users tweets
+* User can view a global timeline of every users tweets
-* Tweets can only be deleted from the users own Timeline individually or collectively
+* Tweets can only be deleted from the users own timeline individually or collectively
 * User can change their settings

-### Admin Features
+### V1.0 Admin Features
 * Ability to add/remove users
-* Ability to view a any users timeline
+* Ability to view a any users timeline (click the users name)
-* Ability to delete tweets from any user Timeline individually or collectively
+* Ability to delete tweets from any user timeline individually or collectively

+### V1.1 Added Features
+* User profile card
+* User can upload a profile photo
+* User can tweet an image
+* User can view other users personal tweet timeline
+* User can follow/unfollow other users

+### V1.2 New Security Features
+* Hashing and Salting

 #### Logins for Users
 email: homer@simpson.com